btclib-org/btclib/tests/README.md

 # Tests, code coverage, and profiling

-## Required packages
+## Install required packages

-btclib has no required packages, but btclib tests do: consider installing the required packages in a dedicated virtual environment.

     python -m pip install -r requirements-dev.txt

+Consider installing the required packages in a dedicated virtual environment.

-## Test
+## Test and code coverage

 Test execution is distributed across multiple cores, with the default number of cores being eight: